-- Lastly, squeeze 1/2 lemon or 1 tbsp lemon juice to it, stir it quickly and turn off the heat.
-It will enhance its taste and flavor.
+- Lastly, squeeze 1/2 lemon or 1 tbsp lemon juice to it, stir it quickly, and turn off the heat.

-- Palak paneer is ready to serve.
-Serve it hot with roti, chapati, paratha or even with plain rice, jeera rice or pulao.
+- Best North Indian restaurant-style palak paneer is ready.
+Serve it hot with roti, chapati, paratha, or even with plain rice, homemade jeera rice, or pulao.